-In last week’s post, I closed out our conversation with this:
+In last week’s post, 8 unconventional rules for running a successful BVFLS practice, I closed out our conversation with this:

 Our marketplace is more competitive, our clients are more empowered, and our value is less obvious.
 The commoditization of our work has left us competing with do-it-yourself websites that offer inexpensive valuation solutions, making prospects, clients, and referral sources think this is all we have to offer.